The Foundation seeks to promote healthy, active children by programs such as:

 After the completion of the Freddy Field, the Foundation decided that more urban areas in the DFW area would benefit from similar fields and, to date, the Foundation has dedicated three fields.
 These fields provide well-lit turf soccer pitches in low socio-economic areas which will provide safe playing environments and facilitate active lifestyles in local youth.

 Thanks to the generosity of individuals, partners and grant agencies, the last two fields were completed in 2014 at Mercy St. in West Dallas (VIDEO) and Jubilee Park in South Dallas (VIDEO).
-The FC Dallas Foundation broke ground on a new field presented by AdvoCare at The Salvation Army in East Plano. (link to ribbon cutting video) (include photo attached) This project would not be possible without the generosity of AdvoCare, Toyota, Huawei, Carter Weinstein, the Williams Family, FedEx Office, Dallas Children’s Charities, Sewell Motor Company and Piada Italian Street Food.
+The FC Dallas Foundation dedicated a new field presented by AdvoCare at The Salvation Army in East Plano in 2016 (VIDEO).
+This project would not be possible without the generosity of AdvoCare, Toyota, Huawei, Carter Weinstein, the Williams Family, FedEx Office, Dallas Children’s Charities, Sewell Motor Company and Piada Italian Street Food.
+Since 2011, the FC Dallas Foundation has built five fields worth $1.2M which are enjoyed by over 3,000 people per week!

 THE BOBBY RHINE HEART PROJECT

 FC Dallas lost a beloved member of our family, Bobby Rhine, to a sudden heart attack in early September 2011 at the age of 35.
 Bobby played for FC Dallas from 1999 until 2008, and then transitioned to become an FC Dallas staff broadcaster and the voice of the club.
 To honor Bobby, the FC Dallas Foundation has created the Bobby Rhine Heart Project.
 The Project raises funds for the American Heart Association (AHA) and promotes good heart health by walking in the annual Dallas Heart Walk in September.

 From 2012 to 2016, our team of FC Dallas staff, players and fans, as well as the Rhine family, raised over $35,000 each year for the American Heart Association.
-Online registration for next year's Heart Walk will begin in the summer of 2017, so check back.
+Join our team for the walk on September 9, 2017 by registering here.
+Everyone that joins the team and donates will receive a special BR19 bandana.
+So, throw on your favorite FCD and BR gear and head to the base of Reunion to walk us once again!

 See you September 9th!